DarrenWong/darrenwong.github.io/_pages/about.md

   * Visiting Ph.D student in the School of Electrical and Electronic Engineering (EEE)

 * The Hong Kong Polytechnic University
-  * 2021.01 - present
+  * 2021.01 - 2025.04
-  * Ph.D student in the Department of Aeronautical and Aviation Engineering, Hong Kong Polytechnic University
+  * Ph.D in the Department of Aeronautical and Aviation Engineering, Hong Kong Polytechnic University

 * The Hong Kong University of Science and Technology
   * 2015.09 - 2016.11